-Summary of Responsibilities for the NAACLS Accreditation Site Visit Team Leader (and/or Members) Program Director (or officials) Appointment of Team Members Upon finalization of Team Members and dates of visit, and receipt of program materials, review: - Volunteer Manual - Self-Study Report - Self-Study Report Review - Program Response to Self- Study Report Review - Appropriate Standards for Approve Team Members and finalize dates of visit.
-As soon as they become available, NAACLS Staff will provide the Team Members copies of the Self-Study Report and the Response to the Self-Study Report Review.
-Initial Contact program being reviewed - Site Visit Report form Discuss travel and lodging Confirm the site visit team and dates with arrangements with Program Director and Team Members. faculty, administration, students and NAACLS.
-Plan itinerary with Program Director.
-Provide recommendations to the site visitors regarding travel and lodging near the institution.
-Discuss the itinerary with the Team Leader and key constituents of the institution/program.
-After Initial Contact Confer with other Team Members and notify the Program Director regarding additional information that must be made available and when the information is required.
-Schedule appointments with those who need to be interviewed (i.e. students, graduates, administrators, faculty, contact person(s) from clinical site(s), etc.) Establish final itinerary with the Program Director, including appointments with those who need to be interviewed (i.e. students, graduates, administrators, faculty and contact person(s) from clinical site(s), etc.) One Week (at least) Before Visit Confirm itinerary with members and Program Director.
-Confirm itinerary with institution and people scheduled for interviews.
-Confirm travel, lodging and on-site transportation with Program Director Confirm travel, lodging and on-site transportation arrangements for and Team Members.
+Action or Timing Team Leader (and/or Members) Program Director (or Officials) Appointment of Team MembersUpon finalization of team members and dates of visit, and receipt of program materials, review: - Volunteer Manual - Self-Study Report - Self-Study Report Review - Program Response to Self-Study Report Review Approve team members and finalize dates of visit.
+As soon as they become available, NAACLS Staff will provide the team members with copies of the Self-Study Report and the Response to the Self- Study Report Review.
+Discuss travel and lodging arrangements with the program director and team members.
+Initial Contact Confirm the site visit team and dates with faculty, administration, students and NAACLS.
+Provide recommendations for the site visitors regarding travel and lodging near the institution.
+Discuss the itinerary with the team leader and key constituents of the institution/program.
+After Initial Contact Confer with other team members and notify the program director regarding additional information that must be made available and when the information is required.
+Establish a final itinerary with the program director, including appointments with those who need to be interviewed (e.g., students, graduates, administrators, faculty and contact person(s) from clinical site(s), Schedule appointments with those who need to be interviewed (e.g., students, graduates, administrators, faculty, contact person(s) from clinical site(s), etc.).